ZenonSeth/logistica/ROADMAP.md

 - Difficult to make Cooking Crafting Supplier
 - Farming node -- deferred (similar to vacuum chest, but for plants)
 - Tree cutting node -- deferred
-- Allow configuration of distance of pickup for vacuum chest
+- Allow configuration of distance of pickup for vacuum chest -- DONE (+/- in formspec, range 1-3)
 - Upgrade recipes for Importer and Requester
 - Filters on Vacuum chest